Advertisement

 6. Kinsale, Ireland

-When you think about going to Ireland, you probably think about Dublin or Cork.
+When you think about going to Ireland, you probably think about or .
 What you really should be thinking about is Kinsale in County Cork.
 This is not a truly obscure place to visit as Kinsale is generally busy with tourists, but it is a bit different to the beaten track.
 Kinsale has an amazing history which can be traced through the buildings from the landmark taverns to the Dutch style courthouse and medieval Desmond Castle.

 Kinsale is a waterfront town and is the home of the Kinsale regatta.
 This is one of the oldest and longest-running regattas in Ireland and you should try making it to the town for this.
 There is also a Slow Food Movement in the town which has led to artisan food production.
 With this movement, you might feel like there are more restaurants and cafes per square mile here than in Dublin.